 Haystack Mountain State Park, Norfolk

-With a hiking trail that leads to a 34-foot-tall observation tower, Haystack Mountain State Park features absolutely incredible views of the surrounding hills.
+With a hiking trail leading to a 34-foot-tall observation tower, Haystack Mountain State Park features absolutely incredible views of the surrounding hills.
 If you can visit during peak fall foliage, the vibrant views of the fiery colors of the trees below will take your breath away!

 Plus, you can drive most of the way up and park in the parking lot that leads to the observation tower trail, just a short hike away.
 It is uphill and a little steep, but the view from the top of the observation tower is more than worth it!